yiochou/Resume/README.md

 - 3+ years of experience in backend development, including programming, database schema design, troubleshooting, application development, and performance optimizing.
 - Solid experience in Node.js.
 Ability to write maintainable and readable code that follows SOLID principles.
-- The ability to break down requirements to minor tasks and implement these tasks on time.
+- The ability to break down requirements into minor tasks and complete them on time.
-- Hands-on experience in building appliaction from scratch.
+- Hands-on experience in building application from scratch.
-- Challenge enjoying and being responsible at work.
+- Enjoy challenges and take full ownership for the results of my decisions.

 ---